Why More Systems Don’t Belong in the Core — and How Intentional Separation Reduces Risk

 A calmer question to ask

-That question doesn’t force a solution.
-It forces honesty–and from there, the right decisions.
+That question doesn’t force a solution—it forces an honest evaluation, and with that, the right solution.

 That’s not just responsible architecture.
 It’s infrastructure that holds up operationally, regulatorily, and at the board level—which is exactly what regulated institutions need.